atridadl/Darius-Go/README.md

 - public/ - Static assets
 - pages/ - Page route handlers
+- lib/ - Libraries for use in route handlers
 - templates/ - HTML Templates for use in route handlers
 - templates/partials - HTML partials for use in templates
+- templates/layouts - HTML layouts for use in templates
 - api/ - API route handlers

 ## CSS Changes